syamfarh/tp/docs/UserGuide.md

 where X are the details of the person added

-* For example, for Robert Johnson (the example command), it would be: “New person added: Robert Johnson; Phone: 55512345; Email: robertj@email.com; Occupation: Hairdresser; Address: 789 Oak Street, Suite 10; AppointmentDate: ; Tags: “.
-Please note that both Appointment Date and Tags are empty as they are not necessary for adding a person
+* For example, for Robert Johnson (the example command), it would be:<br> `New person added: Robert Johnson; Phone: 55512345; Email: robertj@email.com; Occupation: Hairdresser; Address: 789 Oak Street, Suite 10; AppointmentDate: ; Tags: `<br> Please note that both Appointment Date and Tags are empty as they are not necessary for adding a person
 * The new entry is displayed in the address book GUI

 ![add format](images/addresult.png)

 #### Precise expected outputs on failure:

-If a required parameter is missing (e.g., name, email), an error message should specify which parameter is missing.
+If a required parameter is missing (e.g., NAME, EMAIL), an error message should specify which parameter is missing.

 * Error message shown to the user: